 Annual Operating Estimate Sample Clauses

 Annual Operating Estimate.
-Landlord will, within ninety days of the end of each Fiscal Year after the Base Cost Year, furnish to Tenant a written estimate ("Annual Operating Estimate") of the Building Operating Costs for the Building and Expense Allocation for the current Fiscal Year.
+Landlord will, within ninety days of the end of each Fiscal Year, and after the Base Cost Year, furnish to Tenant a written estimate (“Annual Operating Estimate”) of the Operating Costs and Expense Allocation for the current Fiscal Year.
 During such Fiscal Year, commencing on the first day of the first calendar month of the Fiscal Year after the Base Cost Year, Tenant shall pay each month on the Rent Payment Day one-twelfth of the estimated Expense Allocation until Tenant receives another Annual Operating Estimate.
-If the Annual Operating Estimate shall be furnished to Tenant after the commencement of a Fiscal Year, then Tenant shall promptly pay to Landlord an amount equal to the portion of such increase allocable to the part of the current Cost Year that shall have elapsed, and such payment shall be made within thirty days following the date that the Annual Estimate is furnished to Tenant.
-At any time during a Cost Year (but no more frequently than quarterly), Landlord shall be entitled to update and revise the Annual Operating Estimate if there is an increase in the Building Operating Costs during the Cost Year.
+If the Annual Operating Estimate shall be furnished to Tenant after the commencement of a Fiscal Year, then Tenant shall promptly pay to Landlord an amount equal to the portion of such increase allocable to the part of the current Cost Year that shall have elapsed, and such payment shall be made within thirty (30) days following the date that the Annual Estimate is furnished to Tenant.
+At any time during a Cost Year (but no more frequently than quarterly), Landlord shall be entitled to update and revise the Annual Operating Estimate if there is an increase or decrease in the Operating Costs during the Cost Year.

 AutoNDA by SimpleDocs